 Fan Recording Shared with All

 Dharma Friend Ryan Everett Tkac is a devoted student of the sutras.
 As part of his devotions he has recorded this recitation of The Sutra of Infinite Meanings in the MP3 format.
-When he contacted BDK America for permission, we asked if we could share the result with you all, which we are doing now with his permission.
+When he contacted BDK America for permission, we asked if we could share the result with you all, to which request he happily agreed.

 The Sutra of Infinite Meaning